ScottyLabs/governance/docs/teams.md

 This value should begin with a `C` for public channels and `G` for private channels.

 > [!WARNING]
-> The members included in this file must already exist.
+> The members included in this file must already exis as contributors in the `contributors/` directory.